FRRouting/frr/doc/user/bgp.rst

 VRFNAME is matched against VRFs configured in the kernel.
 When no *vrf VRFNAME* is specified, the BGP protocol process belongs to the default VRF.

+With VRF, you can isolate networking information.
+Having BGP VRF allows you to have several BGP instances on the same system process.
+This solution solves scalabiliy issues where the network administrator had previously to run separately several BGP processes on each namespace.
+Now, not only BGP VRF solves this, but also this method applies to both kind of VRFs backend: default VRF from Linux kernel or network namespaces.
+Also, having separate BGP instances does not imply that the AS number has to be different.
+For internal purposes, it is possible to do iBGP peering from two differents network namespaces.

 BGP routes may be leaked (i.e., copied) between a unicast VRF RIB and the VPN safi RIB of the default VRF (leaking is also permitted between the unicast RIB of the default VRF and VPN).
 A shortcut syntax is also available for